decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-wearables.md

 ## **Overrides**

-Overrides determine which wearable categories or avatar body parts your item will hide.
-For instance, a hat with attached hair might need hiding the **Hair** category.
-A deep-sea diver helmet may require hiding head accessories like earrings, eyewear, tiaras, etc., which won’t be visible.
+Overrides determine which Wearable categories or avatar body parts your item will hide.
+For instance, a hat with attached hair might need to hide the *Hair* category.
+A deep-sea diver helmet may require hiding head accessories like earrings, eyewear, tiaras, etc., which wouldn’t be visible.
 Multiple options can be selected for each override.

-- **Base Body**: this refers to core avatar parts like the ***head*** and ***hands***.
-For example, if you’re creating a **Handwear** item such as a robot hand, you’ll likely need to hide ***hands*** to prevent overlap and clipping.
+- **Base Body**: This refers to core avatar parts like the *head* and *hands*.
+For example, if you’re creating a **Handwear** item such as a robot mechanic hand, you’ll likely need to hide *hands* to prevent overlap and clipping.

-- **Wearables**: this includes other wearable categories.
+- **Wearables**: This includes other Wearable categories.
 You can hide multiple categories.
+For more details on each category and how items interact, refer to **[Creating Wearables](https://docs.decentraland.org/creator/wearables/creating-wearables/)**.

 {{< hint warning >}}
-Note: Overrides are suggested default settings for your wearables.
-However, users can choose to hide or unhide wearables from their backpack.
+Note: The overrides you select will be the suggested default settings for your Wearable.
+However, users can customize which Wearables are hidden or showing from the Backpack.
 {{< /hint >}}

-For more details on each category and how items interact, refer to **[Creating Wearables](https://docs.decentraland.org/creator/wearables/creating-wearables/)**.

 ## **Tags**